GaloisInc/crucible/uc-crux-llvm/README.md

 - [ ] Optionally skipping missing functions
 - [ ] Way more heuristics
+  - [ ] True positive: Signed wrap when both arguments are concrete
 - [ ] Generate runnable counter-examples in C
 - [ ] Relational preconditions between arguments and globals
   - [ ] `int` field is the length of a pointer field